chromaui/chromatic-docs/review.md

 UI Review creates a changeset of the exact visual changes introduced on a new branch.
 You assign reviewers who can comment and request tweaks on changes that aren’t quite right.
 Think of it like a code review, but for your UI.

 Previously, this feature was only available for accounts that [linked projects](access#linked-projects) with GitHub, GitLab, or Bitbucket.
-We are now making the feature available to all of our customers, regardless of their source control system.
+We are now making the feature available to all of our customers, on both linked and unlinked projects.

 ![UI Review](img/workflow-uireview.png)